 This field represents the number of monthly new subscriptions.
 The default value is based on your current number of new subscriptions from the last month.
 Adjust this variable to strategize your monthly new subscription targets to meet your MRR goals in a 6-month time frame.

-This field is the rate of churned subscriptions or canceled subscriptions that are estimated each month of the Forecast.
+This field is the rate of churned or canceled subscriptions that are estimated each month of the Forecast.
 The default value is based on your current churn from the last month.
 Adjust your Churned Subscriptions value to strategize your 6-months and visualize how a change in your Churned Subscriptions can impact your growth trajectory.

 How do I use the Forecast tool?